MrCluelessCoder/3DS-Power-Off/README.md

 3DS Power Off

-The idea is to create a 3ds software to power off the console without pressing the power button in order to prolong the lifespan of it.
+The idea is to create a 3ds software to power off the console without pressing the power button.
+Or at least trigger the application closed menu with the touch screen option to power off.

 Tap to power off.(Broken)

-Holding L button reboots EmuNand.
+Holding L button exit the app and can also be used to return back to the EmuNand after playing a game that uses additional resources form the menu.

-Holding R button reboots SysNand.
+Holding R button kicks you out of the Emunand back into SysNand.

 Power off function is still broken.
 Something needs to be fixed.

-My coding is in a mess.
-Codes may be missing and potentially broken.
+Credits:
+Code is based off AlbertoSONIC's Quick Reboot.
+I modified the HID inputs and added power off code.